Grape Harvest Guide

-We’ll need 3-5 days notice to organize a pick so contact us when most of the grapes are ready to harvest at firstname.lastname@example.org or 647-769-7425.
+We’ll need some advance notice to schedule your pick, so please submit a fruit pick request 3-5 days before your fruit is ready.
 Be sure to check grapes on different parts of the vine, both sun-drenched and shaded bunches.

 You’ll know they’re ready to harvest when…

 – the grapes are juicy and easy to crush with your fingers;